-7. Propriety and Behaviour
+7. Standards of Behaviour

-All adults working with children and young people have a responsibility to maintain public confidence in their ability to safeguard the welfare and best interests of children and young people.
-It is therefore expected that employees and volunteers will adopt high standards of personal conduct in order to maintain the confidence and respect of the public in general and all those with whom they work.
+All employees and volunteers have a responsibility to maintain public confidence in their ability to safeguard the welfare and best interests of children and young people.
+They should adopt high standards of personal conduct in order to maintain the confidence and respect of the general public and all those with whom they work.

 This includes the way in which staff and volunteers speak to pupils/students.
-A positive, respectful and encouraging tone
+A positive, respectful and encouraging tone should be used at all times.

-- behave in a manner which would lead any reasonable person to question their suitability to work with children or act as a role model. - make, or encourage others to make, unprofessional personal should be used at all times.
 Where it is necessary to challenge inappropriate behaviour or to get pupils/students' attention, it is reasonable for staff and volunteers to raise their voices and/or use an authoritative tone.
-However, it is not appropriate for staff to shout at pupils/students habitually or speak to them disrespectfully.
+However, it is not appropriate for employees/volunteers to shout at pupils/students habitually or speak to them disrespectfully.

+Employees/volunteers should never set out to cause a pupil/student to feel frightened, ashamed or humiliated.
 Admonishments should focus on behaviour rather than the pupil/student's personality or character and targets for desired behaviour should be described by the member of staff or volunteer.